na-na-hi/renget/archive/1-post-OPE.md

 A word of advice: as per >>1, be smart and don't reply or engage in off-topic or blatant bad faith arguments.
 To keep peace, hide and report.

-!!!warning Second OP Post - Tag schedule: TBD
+!!!warning Second OP Post - Tag schedule: TBA, ETA 01/21
 \>Basic introduction to the new Jailbirds
 Debut Stream
 https://www.youtube.com/watch?v=gg3SrFzHn9M